Questions about Marital Mediation

 Does marital mediation always result in a written agreement?

-Some marital mediators believe that every mediation should result in a written agreement.
-Some mediators take the view that improvements in communication skills and in handling disputes are the most important result.
-These marital mediators often draft written agreements for their clients, but do not see them as a necessary result or component of the process.
+Some marital mediators (and some clients) believe that every mediation mediation should result in a written agreement.
+Many marital mediators often draft written agreements for their clients where applicable, but do not see them as a necessary result or component of the process.

 What are postnuptial agreements?

-Postnuptial (or postmarital) agreements are written agreements between spouses made at a time when the spouses are married.
+Postnuptial (or postmarital) agreements are written agreements between spouses made at a time when the spouses are already married.
 These are different than “Separation Agreements” or “Divorce Agreements” which are made in contemplation of divorce and are used to define the terms of the divorce after it occurs.
+Postnuptial agreements are also different than prenuptial agreements, which are made before the marriage.

-Postnuptial agreements range from agreements about day-to- day activities (such as who will do the dishes), to agreements about what will happen if a spouse inherits money, or about property that will be should be divided or transferred to a spouse.
-Because postnuptial agreements can vary the laws of marriage, they should be undertaken with great care.
+Postnuptial agreements range from agreements about day-to-day activities (such as who will do the dishes), to agreements about what will happen if a spouse inherits money, or if property should be transferred to a spouse.
+Because postnuptial agreements can vary the laws of marriage and divorce, they should be undertaken with great care.

 Are postnuptial agreements legally binding?

-In many states twenty-five years ago, prenuptial (alos known as premarital and postnup) agreements, i.e., those made prior to a marriage were not binding.
+In many states twenty-five years ago, prenuptial agreements (i.e., those made prior to a marriage) were not binding.
 Since then, most states have accepted the legality of prenuptial agreements, providing certain requirements are satisfied.
 The rules vary from state to state, but generally, a premarital agreement must entail a knowing waiver of marital rights, must be fair and reasonable (or at least not unconscionable), and not be coercive.

 Law is being developed now about the validity and enforceability of postnuptial agreements.
-There might be variations from state to state.
+There are variations from state to state in the requirements for a binding postnuptial agreement.
 Factors indicating enforceability would be a postnuptial agreement that is non-coercive, parties each had a separate reviewing attorney, and if a party is not secretly motivated to better the terms of a divorce.
-Also, equitable principals are important, and the terms of the postnuptial agreement should be fair and reasonable.
+Also, equitable principles are important, and the terms of the postnuptial agreement should be fair and reasonable, almost approaching the type of terms in a divorce agreement that a court would approve.

 But even if the ultimate enforceability is not settled in your jurisdiction (or under the particular facts of your marriage and the agreement), a postnuptial agreement, if fair, can be upheld by the parties, and can give them relief if the ways they want, so that their marriage can continue and be ongoing.